Lewis Lehrman: New York gubernatorial campaign

-United States history
+Academics and history advocacy

-In the 1970s he returned to Yale to head up a review of the humanities curriculum for the Yale University Council.
+In the 1970s, Lehrman returned to Yale University to head up a review of the humanities curriculum for the Yale University Council.
 For the Gilder Lehrman Collection, Lewis Lehrman and Richard Gilder collected historical documents in order to place them into a collection where they would be available to scholars and the public.
 First put on deposit at the Morgan Library, the Gilder Lehrman Collection is now on deposit at the New-York Historical Society.
 By 2006, the GLC had amassed more than 60,000 documents and other historical items, mostly on 18th and 19th Century America.
-Articles from those periods have been used in exhibits at George Washington's Mount Vernon, Gettysburg, the Morgan Library and the New-York Historical Society.
-Lehrman himself has written and lectured about Abraham Lincoln's legacy in the centrality of American history.
+Articles from those periods have been used in exhibits at George Washington's Mount Vernon, Gettysburg, the Morgan Library and the New York Historical Society.
+Lehrman has written and lectured about Abraham Lincoln and American history.

 In 1972, Lehrman founded the Lehrman Institute, a public policy think tank in New York City which focused on the study of economic and foreign policy from a historical perspective.
 Lehrman and investor-philanthropist Richard Gilder, both former students at Yale University and members of Wolf's Head Society, went on to found the Gilder Lehrman Institute of American History and the Gilder Lehrman Collection of American historical documents in 1994.
 Lehrman has said that "the building of the collection was to get... documents... out of private hands and into a place where they could be serving American students [and] American teachers."
 They also founded the Lincoln and Soldiers Institute at Gettysburg College, which awards the Lincoln Prize "annually for the finest scholarly work in English on Abraham Lincoln, the American Civil War soldier, or a subject relating to their era", as well as the Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition at Yale University, which awards the Frederick Douglass Prize for the best work in these fields.